Skip to main content

 Properties of Light

-1. Describe the wave-particle duality of light and provide an example of an experiment that demonstrates this concept.
+3. Discuss the concept of light refraction and provide an example of its application.

 2

-2. A light ray passes from air into water at an angle of incidence of 45°.
-Calculate the angle of refraction.
-(Refractive index of water = 1.33)
+2. A light ray passes from air into glass with an angle of incidence of 45° and an angle of refraction of 28°.
+Determine the refractive index of the glass.

 3